HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/README.md

 **Utilization factor and aspect ratio:**

-1) First step of the PD Flow is to define the width and height of Core and Die.
+1) The first step of the PD Flow is to define the width and height of the Core and Die.
 &nbsp;&nbsp;&nbsp;&nbsp;<img width="200" alt="Screenshot 2024-03-16 at 23 52 07" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/ea4138a1-daea-49bf-a8c6-d49f43135409">

-2) Here we need to find the rough dimensions of the Cells.
-Here we start with basic netilist (Defines the connectivity of an electronic design). this will take cells from the synthesized netlist to find the rough dimensions of the cell.
+2) Here, we need to find the rough dimensions of the Cells.
+Here, we start with basic netilist (Defines the connectivity of an electronic design).
+This will take cells from the synthesized netlist to find the rough dimensions of the cell.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img width="200" alt="Screenshot 2024-03-16 at 23 59 19" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/d14c7241-8959-48b3-b8a2-e94a69bd2be6">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img width="200" alt="Screenshot 2024-03-17 at 00 01 41" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/f0bd4a99-de3e-4fee-906f-43e946544799">